 - homeopathic cold/flu support like oscillococcinum or muco coccinum which can be taken before or during illness.

-Oscillo and Muco coccinum are typically created each year based on the viruses of the current season.
+Oscillo and Muco coccinum are typically created each year or two based on the viruses of the current season.

 5. Nourish your body